How to write an agreement letter in 4 simple steps

 4. Finally, sign on the dotted line (or any line!)

 Another important thing to remember when figuring out how to write an agreement letter between two parties is to get a signature.
 In fact, the letter will need at least two signatures—yours and your client’s.
 In some cases, you may prefer to have a witness sign the agreement letter as well.
 While not absolutely necessary, this could add an extra layer of protection to the contract.
 When requesting a signature from your client, be sure to have him or her date it as well.
 This proves that the agreement letter was signed before the project started and adds legitimacy to the document as well.
+Bonsai has a free online signature maker that allows you to sign your documents electronically.

 Learning how to effectively write an agreement letter is just one of the many tools you can have in your back pocket to make your life as a freelancer easier and more enjoyable.
 In particular, it can help you stave off conflict and make your work more enjoyable.
 As historian and philosopher Arnold J. Toynbee once said, “the supreme accomplishment is to blur the line between work and play.”
 Want more tips and tools to achieve this ultimate goal?
 Try Bonsai for free today!